-19.3 Sunspots
+19.2 Sunspots

-Sunspots appear as dark spots on the photoshere (surface) of the Sun (see Figure 19.2).
+Sunspots appear as dark spots on the photosphere (surface) of the Sun (see Figure 19.2).
 They last from a few days to over a month.
-Their average size is about the size of the Earth, although they have been observed to be over twice the size of the Earth!
+Their average size is about the size of the Earth, although some can grow to many times the size of the Earth!
 Sunspots are commonly found in pairs.
 How do these spots form?